Domain Generalization -- A Causal Perspective: Domain Generalization in Text and Graphs

+Mathematically, for a given sample $(d, y)$, where $d$ represents document and $y$ represents the label, the corresponding counterfactual $(d', y')$ is generated by (i) substituting causal terms in $d$ with their antonyms to get $d'$ , and (ii) assigning an opposite label $y'$ to $d'$.
+The authors propose a two-stage process as follows: \begin{itemize} \item Using models such as logistic regression, the authors identify the strongly correlated terms $\left\langle t_{1} \ldots t_{k}\right\rangle$ as candidate causal features. \item For each top term $t$ and a set of documents containing $t: D_{t}=\langle d_{1} \ldots d_{n}\rangle$, the authors utilize context similarity to identify documents with \textit{opposite} labels. \item Then, the authors select the highest score match for each term and identify likely causal features by picking those whose closest opposite matches have scores greater than a threshold (0.95 is used below). \item Then for each sample, the authors substitute the causal terms with antonyms and generate counterfactual samples.
+Finally, they train the robust classifier using the original and counterfactual data. \end{itemize}

+Similarly, Tan et al.~\cite{tan2021causal} propose to construct meaningful counterfactuals that would reflect the model’s decision boundaries.
+The authors leverage rule-based schemes that negate causal relations or strengthen conditionally causal sentences.

-Causality-aware domain generalization works in the natural language domain are also aligned with our defined categories.
-For instance, Choi et al.~\cite{choi2022c2l} aim to utilize contrastive learning to enhance the representations of the causal features, this is aligned with capturing invariance via learning causal representations.
+Choi et al.~\cite{choi2022c2l} aim to utilize contrastive learning to enhance the representations of the causal features, this is aligned with capturing invariance via learning causal representations.
 The porposed model $C^{2}L$, first aims to identify the causal tokens based on attribution scores.
 Formally, to identify the important tokens, the authors leverage attribution scores as follows:

 where $x$ denotes the input, $y$ denotes the label, $g_{i}$ denotes the gradient magnitude computed from the classifier $f_{\phi}$, and $\mathcal{L}_{task}$ denotes the cross-entropy loss.
 The gradient-based score of token $w$ is aggregated over all the training texts having the token $w$ by: